Medically reviewed by Drugs.com. Last updated on Jun 4, 2020.

 Use: Labeled Indications

-Alcohol abstinence: Maintenance of abstinence from alcohol in patients with alcohol dependence who are abstinent at treatment initiation, as part of a comprehensive management program
+Alcohol use disorder: Maintenance of abstinence from alcohol in patients with alcohol use disorder who are abstinent at treatment initiation, as part of a comprehensive management program

 Limitations of use: Efficacy has not been demonstrated in subjects who have not undergone detoxification and not achieved alcohol abstinence prior to beginning treatment.
 Efficacy in promoting abstinence from alcohol in polysubstance abusers has not been adequately assessed.